 — TRCA Monitoring (@TRCA_Monitoring) July 7, 2017

 “You know you have a really good fishery when you have top-order predators like Walleye.
-Establishing Walleye – the most coveted sport fish in North America – in the Toronto waterfront means that we would have a world class fishery right here in Toronto,” says Rick Portiss, Senior Manager, Environmental Monitoring and Data Management, Toronto and Region Conservation (TRCA).
+Establishing Walleye – the most coveted sport fish in North America – in the Toronto waterfront means that we would have a world class fishery right here in Toronto,” says Rick Portiss, Senior Manager, Environmental Monitoring and Data Management, Toronto and Region Conservation Authority (TRCA).

 “These Walleye will be about the length of a ruler (25 cm) when they start to show up in our fisheries surveys next year, and in two years, they should be the right size for eating.”